What Is Online Marketing?

 Once you have built a subscriber email list of potential customers who may be interested in your products or services, email marketing is a very effective way to get the message out.
 You can keep them up to date with company news, upcoming events, and special offerings.
 You can send out newsletters and customized product or service offerings specific to the customer's needs.

-Social media platforms such as Twitter, Facebook, LinkedIn, and Pinterest (just to name a few) are all opportunities for marketing online.
+Social media platforms such as Twitter, Facebook, LinkedIn, and Pinterest (to name a few) are all opportunities for marketing online.
 Social media is a conversation - it requires active participation rather than just posting ads for your products or services.

 Having a business blog is another way to converse with your customers and keep them informed about your products or services.
 A blog can be used to provide advice and get useful feedback.
 Microblogs are a subset of blogs — normally consisting of short text updates sent by email, instant messaging, or Twitter.